-If you’re planning to self-publish your book, it’s a good idea to be aware of all the steps involved before you start.
-In this blog post we outline the basic process.
+If you’re planning to self-publish a book, it’s a good idea to be aware of all the steps involved before you start.
+In this blog post, we outline how to self-publish a book in seven steps.

 Step 1: Understand the Publishing Process